 For busy weeks this dish can be made the night before and then dinner is ready in about 20 minutes- just heat and eat!
 Using low fat cheese cuts down on the saturated fats.
 And thank goodness for all the gluten free pastas available now-a-days!

-- 2 cans of Albacore Tuna (in water), drained
+- 2 cans Albacore Tuna in water drained

 - ½ teaspoon garlic powder